Sandyhubgit/Orbital-Mechanics/README.md

-the code for running simulation of any body revolving around earth with any initial condition(with any velocity at any direction and from any distance from earth) has been uploaded in both python and matlab
+This repository is meant for the Python and Matlab codes that were used for simulating Elliptic orbits when given initial velocity and positions.